p-alik/gearmand/docs/libgearman/namespace.rst

 DESCRIPTION
 -----------

-gearman_client_set_namespace() and gearman_worker_set_namespace() set a "namespace" for a given set of functions.
-Only clients and workers sharing a :c:data:`namespace_key` can see one anothers workloads and functions.
+gearman_client_set_namespace() and gearman_worker_set_namespace() set
+a "namespace" for a given set of functions.
+Only clients and workers sharing a namespace_key can see one anothers workloads and functions.

-By setting :c:data:`namespace_key` to NULL you can disable the namespace.
+By setting namespace_key to NULL you can disable the namespace.

 ------
 RETURN